Ghatal: Culture

 The common people of this area maintained a culture something different from other parts of the district in conducting and observing their way of work in rituals and customs.
 They cherish their customs.
 For example, the people celebrating the worship of Maa Sitala Buri and other Maa Sitalas in an around Ghatal Town used to carry hundreds of dhaks in procession and arrange open operas acting on the stage dragged and pushed by the men on pitch road running through the town.

 Among many festivals in Ghatal Sishu Mela (around the month of February) is most popular.
 Many people of Ghatal town and its neighbouring blocks take part in the Sishu Mela.
 Vidyasagar Mela is also popular, which takes place in Birsingha (the birthplace of Iswarchandra Vidyasagar).
 The regular Bengali festivals like Durga Puja, Lakshmi Puja, Saraswati Puja and Kali Puja are well attended and observed with glorious themed pandals.
 Other common pujas in the worship of Sitala, Jagaddhatri, Holi, Janmastami, Bheema Puja, Jhulan also takes place.

 Science exhibitions, seminars on science and literature, awareness programmes on health and agriculture are usually held in Ghatal Town hall.
 Besides that musical, dance and magic shows are also held in Ghatal Town hall.

 The Visalaxmi temple at Barada and Khipteswari temple at Ghatal are the main tourist attractions.
 There is also the Kushpata Satsanga Ashram.
 The largest Thakur Anukul Chandra temple of West Bengal is situated on the bank of Shilabati River which is 1.5 km away from Ghatal Vidyasagar Setu.
 Here one can see several temples of Anukul Thakur.
 There is a large prayer room for the common people.
 Every day a huge number of people go to the temple to worship GOD, spend some great time with their families, and enjoy the silence with beautiful greenery on the banks of the river Shilabati.
 There are many ashramas like Anukul Thakurer Satsanga ashram, Nigamanand er ashram, Ramkrishna Mission, and Swami Debananda ashram.

 There is an Independent Short Film Production House Named Niltara Films.
 The Production house was established in 2018.
 It is situated on the riverside of Silaboti near the electric office.
 Niltara Films has made different kinds of Short films and got many awards.
-Their most remarkable Project is Joker (Short Film -2019), The Stranger (short film – 2020).
+Their most remarkable Project is Joker (Short Film -2019), Directed by Soumen Paul, The Stranger (short film – 2020).
 And their upcoming short film is Laxmi The Curse.
 It will be released in 2021.
 Niltara Films is the first Film making production House at Ghatal.